The-Frontier/FrontierObsidian/unpublished/0 Authoring Content.md

 Quartz will also create an index page for each unique tag used and render a list of all notes with that tag.
 Quartz also supports tag hierarchies like this `fic/events` and will create a separate tag page for each level of the tag hierarchy.
 It will also create a default global tag index page at `/tags` that displays a list of all tags used.
 Like with the folder listings, you can also reference to this page like this: `[[tags/]]` or this: `[[tags/fic]]`.

 > [!info]
 > IAs with the folder listings, you can also provide a description and title for a tag page by creating a file for each tag.
-For example if you wanted to create a custom description for the #FIC tag, you would create a file at `content/tags/fic.md`.
+For example if you wanted to create a custom description for the #fic tag, you would create a file at `content/tags/fic.md`.
 As with the folder listings, the list of files that use this specific tag will still be generated underneath your custom content.